It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

 These are considered incidental findings in many individuals and generally respond well to surgical removal of the tumor.

-And the most common of adenomas is called a prolactinoma.
+And the most common of adenomas is called prolactinoma.
 These are more commonly seen among women.

 Hormonal therapies and Bromocriptine therapy are recommended.

-Pituitary adenomas are a type of tumor that originates in the anterior pituitary gland.
+Pituitary adenomas are tumors that originate in the anterior pituitary gland.